top of page

 Death anxiety can quietly shape how we live.
 It might appear as:

-These feelings can surface more strongly after illness, bereavement, or during times of change, but they can also simply be part of being human.
+These feelings can surface more strongly after illness, bereavement, or during times of change.
+However, they can also simply be part of being human.

 Why It’s Okay to Talk About It

-Talking about death anxiety doesn’t make it worse, in fact, it often helps ease its power.
-When we bring these fears into the open, we can explore what lies underneath them: perhaps a fear of leaving loved ones behind, of pain, or of the unknown.
+Talking about death anxiety doesn’t make it worse.
+In fact, it often helps ease its power.
+When we bring these fears into the open, we can explore what lies underneath them.
+Perhaps it’s a fear of leaving loved ones behind, of pain, or of the unknown.

 In counselling, we might gently explore: